Zeyu-Li/unity-user-guide/README.md

 **Linking Scenes**

-Linking scenes is quite easy and just requires knowlegde of the following
+Linking scenes is quite easy and just requires knowledge of the following

 1. When moving to another scene (this will usually involve a detection collider), simply put